KaiyangYao/COMP465_GrassProject/README.md

 ### **Acknowledgements**:

-We would like to express our sincere gratitude to Bret Jackson for the support and guidance throughout the project.
+We would like to express our sincere gratitude to Professor Bret Jackson for the support and guidance throughout the project.
 The help in debugging was particularly appreeciated and played a critical role in achieving our project goals.
 The valuable insights and feedback provided also helped us to identify areas for improvement, which we will continue to work in the future.
 Thank you once again for your unwavering support!

 ### **References**: